 Government Procurement Rules

-The Government Procurement Rules are issued by the Ministry of Business, Innovation and Employment (MBIE), as the Government Functional Lead for procurement.
+The Government Procurement Rules are issued by the Ministry of Business, Innovation and Employment (MBIE), as the government system lead for procurement.

 Government Procurement Rules – MBIE

 These rules provide consistent and predictable sourcing processes, making it easier for agencies and suppliers to engage with each other.

 - These rules are compulsory for public service departments, NZ Police and the NZ Defence Force.

 - Agencies in the state services are expected to refer to the rules as good practice.

 - Wider state sector agencies are encouraged to refer to the rules as good practice.